-Exempt from lowa Code chapter 21 are strategy sessions discussing matters relating to employment conditions of employees not covered by a collective bargaining agreement under lowa Code chapter 20.
-Employment conditions mean areas included in the scope of negotiations listed in [lowa Code §§20.9 and 21.9].
+Exempt from Iowa Code chapter 21 are strategy sessions discussing matters relating to employment conditions of employees not covered by a collective bargaining agreement under Iowa Code chapter 20.
+Employment conditions mean areas included in the scope of negotiations listed in [Iowa Code §§20.9 and 21.9].